New Colony Six: Changes to band lineup

 There have been numerous changes to the New Colony Six lineup over the years.
 Original members included Ray Graffia Jr. (vocals); Chic James (drums); Pat McBride (harmonica); Craig Kemp (organ); Wally Kemp (bass); and Gerry Van Kollenburg (guitar).
 Ronnie Rice (vocals, keyboards, guitar) replaced Craig Kemp in 1966.
 Current members include Graffia, Rice and Bruce Mattey.

 Ellery Temple briefly joined the group in 1967, replacing Wally Kemp.
 He was subsequently replaced by Les Kummel (who died in 1978 at age 33 in a Chicago auto accident), then by Bruce Gordon in August 1969.

 Billy Herman (vocals, drums) replaced Chic James in 1969.
 Ray Graffia left in early 1969 but returned and (as of 2023) remains part of the band.
 When Craig Kemp left, he was replaced by Chuck Jobes (keyboards).
 Bruce Gordon (bass) joined in August 1969.
 Skip Griparis was playing guitar and singing lead vocals in 1972 until the band initially stopped performing at the end of 1974.

 Past and ongoing activity

 In 1988, the band played a reunion show at Chicago's Park West organized by Bruce Gordon and (as of 2023) has continued to perform.
 New Colony Six also participates in The Cornerstones of Rock concert series, along with four other well-known Chicagoland mid-60's bands: The Buckinghams, The Shadows of Knight, The Cryan' Shames and The Ides of March.

 Recognition

 New Colony Six was inducted into the Iowa Rock n' Roll Music Association Hall of Fame in 2002 and the Illinois Rock & Roll Hall of Fame in 2022.

+June 5, 2022 - The V1.0 Recording and Touring members of The New Colony Six - Gerry VanKollenburg, Ray Graffia, Ronnie Rice and Bruce Gordon were inducted into the Illinois Rock & Roll Hall of Fame in Joliet, Illinois.